Custom filter methods

 Extension methods returning an instance of DelegateFilterBuilder

-constructor requires an expression that returns an actual filter.
-This means that they are not as useful for extending the filtering functionality for complex types.
-Instead, they are useful for extending the filtering functionality in ways that use filters not exposed by the fluent API.
+constructor requires an expression that returns an actual filter, which means they are not as useful for extending the filtering functionality for complex types.
+Instead, they are useful for extending the filtering functionality using filters not exposed by the fluent API.